Edible Arraignments

 a Star Trek android

-who doesn't know what jokes are or how to laugh, and and in fact has to build up some kind of weird system of rules inside his head in order to laugh at jokes.
+who doesn't know what jokes are or how to laugh, and in fact, has to build up some kind of weird system of rules inside his head in order to laugh at jokes.

 I'm going to balance those concerns against my initial feeling.